Nullstr1ng/coinsphnet/README.md

-# coinsphnet
+# Coins.PH API for .NET
-Coins.ph API for .NET
+This is an implementation of Coins.ph API for .NET